ioBroker/ioBroker.docs/docs/en/dev/adapterref.md

 ## How to create own adapter

-Please check https://github.com/ioBroker/ioBroker.template for a template of your own adapter.
+Please check https://github.com/ioBroker/ioBroker.template for a template for your own adapter.

-If you want to create a widget or an adapter with a widget please check [ioBroker.vis-template]https://github.com/ioBroker/ioBroker.vis-template) for a template of your own adapter.
+If you want to create a widget or an adapter with a widget please check https://github.com/ioBroker/ioBroker.example/tree/master/VIS for a template for your own adapter.

 ### Structure of main.js